GrahamDumpleton/mod_wsgi/docs/index.rst

 * Already running Apache and want to add WSGI support?
 See :doc:`installation` and the :doc:`user-guides/quick-configuration-guide`.
+* Want a live monitoring UI alongside your mod_wsgi install?
+See :doc:`user-guides/external-telemetry-service`, which uses the separately distributed ``mod_wsgi-telemetry`` ingester on PyPI.
 * Looking up a specific ``WSGIxxx`` directive?
 See :doc:`configuration`.
 * Saw a ``WSGI####`` error code in your logs?
 See :doc:`error-reference`.